Lunarien/Lunariens-Mental-Math-Trainer/README.md

 * Text to speech capabilities (uncommon amongst other trainers)
 * No silence at the end of the text-to-speech audio, making solve times much closer to correct. (unique to LMMT)
 * Timing
+* Bursts of problems (e. g.
+10 problems at a time)
+* Using multiple problem types in one training session
 * Statistics
 * Graphing statistics

 # Planned features
-* Custom averages (like average of 10 problems, of 5, and arithmetic means)
+* (Custom) averages (like average of 10 problems, of 5, and arithmetic means)
-* Bursts of problems (e. g.
-10 problems at a time)
-* Using multiple problem types in one training session
 * More precise problem definitions (i. e. you'd tell the program something along the lines of "give me problems of this type: {number 20 to 35} to the power of {2 to 3}")
 * Bigger number capabilities
+* A settings menu
 * Bug fixes

 # Limitations